AdapTive Envelope

 +How does it handle wind, rain, and heat?

-Roof SysTems (retractable and tilting) manage sun, shade, airflow, and precipitation with tight perimeter detailing and integrated drainage.
-Add motorized vertical glass to block wind while keeping views, and tie in comfort controls for heat, fans, and lighting so the patio “always works.”
+Roof systems manage sun, shade, airflow, and precipitation with tight perimeter detailing and integrated drainage.
+Add motorized vertical glass to block wind while keeping views, and integrate fans or heating elements for year-round comfort.

 +Is it waterproof?
 How is drainage handled?

-Panels shed water into internal gutters and downspouts designed into the frame, then into site drainage per the project plans.
-We coordinate overflow paths and edge conditions with your team to keep entries and circulation zones dry during storms.
+Panels shed into internal gutters and downspouts, then into site drainage.
+We coordinate overflows and edge conditions with your team to help keep entries and circulation zones dry during storms.

 +What’s the timeline from concept to live space?

-After a fast concept layout, typical procurement lead time is ~10–12 weeks after final design approval (shipping only).
+After a fast concept layout, typical procurement lead time is 10–12 weeks after final design approval (shipping only).
 Installation varies by scope and integration details.
-Complex projects may need additional design coordination before release.
+More complex projects may require additional design coordination before release.
 We’ll align a realistic phasing plan up front.

 +How do permitting and engineering work?

-We provide product data, loads, and connection guidelines.
-Your architect/engineer of record is responsible for local code compliance, foundations, and attachments.
+We provide product data, structural loads, and connection guidelines.
+Your architect or engineer of record is responsible for local code compliance, foundations, and attachments.
 Our team supports with submittals and technical details to streamline approvals.

 +When does ROI typically pencil?